Reading the DCF77 Signal¶

 Code 0: Pin and LED¶

-The DCF77-receiver signal is connected to pin D[7]
+The DCF77-receiver signal is connected to pin D[7].
+There also is

 a LED definition, to show the signal or other state.